 Manufacturers of Components for Hisense TVs

-Hisense is a vertically integrated company, meaning it makes most of its own components.
+Hisense is a vertically integrated company, making most of its components.
 That makes it easier to troubleshoot Hisense TVs since they’re all made by the same company.

-Third-party manufacturers make some critical parts of Hisense TVs, such as LED backlight film, color filters, chipsets, and electronic parts.
+Third-party manufacturers make critical parts of Hisense TVs, such as LED backlight film, color filters, chipsets, and electronic components.

 Major component manufacturers include Intel, TDK, and LG Electronics.

-- LG: Makes OLED panels for Hisense TV’s.
-Hisense makes their own LCD panels.
+- LG: Makes OLED panels for Hisense TVs.
+Hisense makes its own LCD panels.

 Other TV’s Made by Hisense

-In 2015, the company acquired Sharp and one of their Mexican TV production lines.
-Later, in 2017, they bought a 95% stake in Toshiba Visual Solutions Corporation, the brand that manufactures Toshiba.
+In 2015, the company acquired Sharp and one of its Mexican TV production lines.
+Later, in 2017, they bought a 95% stake in Toshiba Visual Solutions Corporation, which manufactures Toshiba.

 Sharp TVs (2015-2019)

 Sharp TVs are a mid-tier brand that often has features only found in some of the higher-end television sets.
-In 2015, Hisense purchased Sharp America and got the exclusive right to make TV’s under the Sharp brand.
-Hisense later sold the rights back to Sharp Japan in 2019.
+In 2015, Hisense purchased Sharp America and got the exclusive right to make TVs under the Sharp brand, and Hisense later sold the rights back to Sharp Japan in 2019.

 Some of the features that make these TVs popular include:

-- Smart functionalities: Sharp was an early adopter in the world of Smart TV’s.
+- Smart functionalities: Sharp was an early adopter of Smart TVs.

 Sharp TVs did come with a few limitations, however.
-These included distorted colors under dark lighting, and lower overall picture quality in darker rooms.
-Pictures were brighter on high-definition screens with well-lit/lighter scenes, but darker images made the difference in brightness much more noticeable.
+These included distorted colors under dark lighting and lower overall picture quality in darker rooms.
+Pictures were brighter on high-definition screens with well-lit/lighter scenes, and darker images made the difference in brightness much more noticeable.